tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 * Telemetry of all kindas fishes with good visual information: [Youtube Channel: IFishMan](https://www.youtube.com/channel/UCUz29_JLUn5sm5vGkPMaAvw)
 * Comparing to commercial tackle makers, I enjoy a lot more from individual's full angling journey.
 Catfish and Carp from US is just such a good yet down to earth one.
 [Youtube Channel: Catfish and Carp](https://www.youtube.com/channel/UCzWn_gTaXyH5Idyo8Raf7_A)
 * [Outside with Tom](https://www.youtube.com/c/OutsidewithTom/videos) is another angler from Texas.
 Fun to watch.
 * Even though I don't quite like the UK's branded videos.
-There guy one exception: [Adam Penning](https://www.youtube.com/watch?v=-Gc0FWdMFCA&ab_channel=CARPologyTVCarpFishing)
+This guy is one exception: [Adam Penning](https://www.youtube.com/watch?v=-Gc0FWdMFCA&ab_channel=CARPologyTVCarpFishing)

 Others articles and books on carp fishing: